appsforartists/ambidex/README.md

                                   "FAV_ICON_URL":                   "/static/logo.svg",

                                   "FILESYSTEM_PATHS":               {
                                                                       "BASE":                    __dirname,                               // the path all these others are relative to
                                                                       "ROUTES":                           "routeTree.jsx",
                                                                       "STYLES":                           "styles.scss",
+                                                                      "REFLUX_DEFINITIONS":               "reflux/definitions.js",
+                                                                      "REFLUX_ACTIONS_FOR_ROUTER_STATE":  "reflux/actionsForRouterState.js",
                                                                       "BUNDLES":                          "../bundles/",                  // where your concatenated scripts and styles will be stored

                                                                       // This is the template that renders the HTML page that contains